Skuarex5/Cattle-Counter-With-Yolo-And-OpenCv/README.md

 ### ⚙️ Execution

-pip install flask ultralytics opencv-python torch python video.py
+1. python video.py

-Then open in your browser:
+2. Then open in your browser:
 http://127.0.0.1:5000

 ---